 - Your printer can get very hot, so keep out of reach of animals and children!

 As long as you have safety in mind, you should be okay.
-3D printer manufacturers have realised that safety is a growing concern with consumers so they have developed very good systems over time.
+3D printer manufacturers have realized that safety is a growing concern with consumers so they have developed very good systems over time.

 Problems can arise when you play around with your settings, so use default settings unless you know what you are doing and be familiar with what each setting does.